Acorn Energy Bites

 ACORN stands for Advancing Cultural Opportunities to Reclaim Nutrition.

-Your contributions by December 2017 will help us capitalize initial production of the energy bars (licensing, equipment, ingredients, packaging, stipends for youth labor, marketing) and cover our travel costs to Farmers Markets in our region from our base of operations at the California Indian Museum and Cultural Center.
+Your contributions to our campaign help us capitalize production of the energy bars (licensing, equipment, ingredients, packaging, stipends for youth labor, marketing) and cover our travel costs to Farmers Markets in our region from our base of operations at CIMCC.

 Healthy eating is a critical issue in our communities.
 You may not know that 1 in 9 Native people in California have diabetes, mainly Type II.
 The existence of diabetes in our communities is associated with dietary/nutritional choices and physical inactivity.
 Healthy eating and exercise can help prevent diabetes and control it.
 Incorporating traditional foods in our diets is extremely important but not always possible for us in contemporary life.
 This is where ACORN comes in by contributing and facilitating consumption of a nutritive meal made with traditional foods.